laforge49/asynchronous-entities/README.md

 A read loop is used to process successive requests, exiting only when the channel is closed or when an acquire message is received.

-When a request is to be processed by a subtree of entities, the child sends a acquire message to the appropriate child entities.
+When a request is to be processed by a subtree of entities, the child sends a :PUSH-REQUEST-PORT-STACK message to the appropriate child entities.
-The acquire message exits the go block without issuing a subsequent read, which blocks any further requests.
-When the child reads the acquire message, the sender receives control indicating that the child is acquired.
+By changing the active request port, only requests from the new port will be processed, leaving any requests on the public port pending.
 And once all the child entities are acquired, the operation designated by the original request can proceed.
-On completion of the top-level request, a new go block for processing requests is initiated for each of the acquired entities and the next request for the entity can be read.
+On completion of the top-level request, a :POP-REQUEST-PORT-STACK message is sent to each of the acquired entities and the acquired entities can resume processing from their public port.

 Entries in the persistent map of an entity may have the following entry keys and values: